ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 “meaningful data” of a signal or producer.

 #### Errors behave like exceptions and propagate immediately

+`Error` events indicate that something went wrong.
+Errors are fatal, and propagate as quickly as possible to the consumer for handling.

+Errors also behave like exceptions, in that they “skip” operators, terminating them along the way.
+In other words, most operators immediately stop doing work when an error is received, and then propagate the error onward.

+Consequently, errors should only be used to represent “abnormal” termination.
+If it is important to let operators (or consumers) finish their work, a `Next` event describing the result might be more appropriate.

 #### Interruption cancels outstanding work and usually propagates immediately
 #### Completion indicates success
 #### Events are serial